paulorwd/firestore-cache/README.md

 # Firestore-Cache

-A Simple Wrapper npm-module to use Google Cloud Firestore DB with Caching enabled on requests and responses
+A Simple Wrapper npm-module to use Google Cloud Firestore DB with a Simple In-Memory Caching Mechanism enabled on requests and responses

 # How to use?